pavitranew/session-7-rest-ang/README.md

 exports.delete = function () { };
 ```

 You may recognize find() as a mongo command.

-Passing find() {} means we are not filtering data by any of its properties and so to return all of it.
+Passing find(){} means we are not filtering data by any of its properties and so to return all of it.

-Once Mongoose looks up the data it returns an error message and a result set.
+Once Mongoose looks up the data it returns a result set.
 Use res.send() to return the raw results.

-###Test Mongoose

-Check the server and then visit the API endpoint for all pirates `localhost:3001/api/pirates`.
-You'll get JSON data back, in the form of an empty array.
+Check that the server is still running and then visit the API endpoint for all pirates `localhost:3001/api/pirates`.
+You'll get JSON data back - here, an empty array since we have no entries.

 ###Importing Data